chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 **Redundant Metadata**.
 It is STRONGLY RECOMMENDED to avoid multiple metadata fields containing identical or similar information.

 **No Personal Identifiable Information (PII)**.
-This is not strictly enforced by validation because it is difficult for software to predict what is and is not PII; however, curators MUST agree to the data submission policies of the cellxgene Data Portal on behalf of data submitters which includes this requirement:
+This is not strictly enforced by validation because it is difficult for software to predict what is and is not PII; however, curators MUST agree to the data submission policies of CELLxGENE Discover on behalf of data submitters which includes this requirement:

 > It is my responsibility to ensure that this data is not identifiable.
 In particular, I commit that I will remove any [direct personal identifiers](https://docs.google.com/document/d/1sboOmbafvMh3VYjK1-3MAUt0I13UUJfkQseq8ANLPl8/edit) in the metadata portions of the data, and that CZI may further contact me if it believes more work is needed to de-identify it.